dreadflopp/dreads_modlist_patches/README.md

 Download and install the optional file *Animated Armoury - Plugin Levled List Version* and the update file.
 After installation, delete NewArmoury.bsa and NewArmoury.bsl.

 #### [Artifacts - The Tournament of the ten Bloods](https://www.nexusmods.com/skyrimspecialedition/mods/15264)
+Install the main file and the hotfix.
 In the installer, 2K is recommended.

 #### [Faction Crossbows SE](http://www.nexusmods.com/skyrimspecialedition/mods/4047)